pulumi/docs/cyblog4.md

 As cloud apps tend to be long-lived, we think it's vital that it be possible to get insight and understanding of the performance of the app, including getting information immediately when something goes wrong.
-Using [Crosswalk](https://pulumi.io/reference/crosswalk/aws/) Pulumi apps allow you to easily define or reference the appropriate [metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/working_with_metrics.html) that show the health of your services, create [alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) to let you know when something is wrong, and even easily create
+Using [Crosswalk](https://pulumi.io/reference/crosswalk/aws/) Pulumi apps allow you to easily define and visualize the appropriate [metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/working_with_metrics.html) that show the health of your services, create [alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) to let you know when something is wrong, and even easily create